tau-adl/Position-Control-Using-ORBSLAM2-on-the-Jetson-Nano/README.md

 # Autonomous drone using ORBSLAM2 on the Jetson Nano
 Run ORBSLAM2 on the Jetson Nano, using recorded rosbags (e.g., EUROC) or live footage from a Bebop2 Drone.
-Tested with Monocular camera in real time.
+Tested with Monocular camera in real time - https://www.youtube.com/watch?v=nSu7ru0SKbI&feature=youtu.be

 The first part of the repo is based on the work of Thien Nguyen (hoangthien94)